Flag

 Anti Money Laundering

-The Philippines is on the FATF List of Countries that have been identified as having strategic AML deficiencies
+The Philippines are no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations